 Showing one of the paths that lead up towards the Daymark.
 I like the curve of the wall, as it undulates along.

 Another sketch, from the same place, looking the other way.
 With clouds streaming across the sky and the boats heading out from the little quay across Crow Sound.
 We had been strolling about out there earlier!

 Another fantastic sunny day and we are off, taking the boat over to Bryher.
 Which we haven’t visited for two years and that’s two years too long.

 Bryher always seems such a peaceful little island.
+The name in Cornish (Breyer) means ‘place of hills’.
 We looked into the church for the first time – it was not open before.
-Which was lovely, with stained glass windows and oil lamps.
+Which was lovely, with beautiful stained glass and oil lamps as the lighting.

 Strolled up to Higher Town bakery for a breakfast of croissants, which we then ate sat on the beach.
 This is our last morning on St Martins – Boo, Hiss!

 Sitting quietly, looking out across Higher Town Bay, towards the Eastern Isles and the way we will soon be heading.

 Right then, time to strike camp.